 The mattress was custom-made to fit the all wood frame, the posts of which are made of a dark wood (ebony perhaps?) and must have been cut with a lathe to form curvy spindles.
 The spindles and dark wood give it an old-time appearance.
 There are wooden slats in place beneath the mattress.
-A few of the slats have splintered or even broken in half during our “ownership” of the antique toddler bed.
-Scott dutifully replaces the slats when these breaks occur and he gives speeches to all in our family about entering into the comforts of the bed LIGHTLY.
+A few of the slats have splintered or even broken in half during our “ownership” of the antique.
+Scott dutifully replaces the slats when these breaks occur and he gives speeches to all in our family about how GENTLE we should be with this bed.

-I’ve been instructed time and again to perch on the edge of the fragile frame as if it were made of egg shells, on the verge of breaking beneath my adult sized bottom.
-Indeed, there have been numerous instances when the notches in the repair slat were not cut exactly enough and the slat became dislodged sending all “bed inhabitants” crashing to the floor.
-The bed is low to the ground, not even a foot high, so the crashes aren’t really dangerous, just loud and startling for those reading bedtime stories and being read to.
+I’ve been instructed time and again to perch on the edge of the fragile frame as if it were made of egg shells.
+There have been numerous instances when the notches in the repair slat were not cut exactly enough and the slat became dislodged, sending all “bed inhabitants” crashing to the floor.
+The bed is low to the ground, not even a foot high, so the crashes aren’t really dangerous, just loud and startling for the parent reading and the child listening to the bedtime story.
 It goes, almost without saying, that all the children have been sternly told that there is NO jumping on this bed.
 “It’s special.
 It’s old.
-It was Mom’s Great Grandpa Hardy’s bed…your GREAT, GREAT Grandpa Hardy’s toddler bed.”
+It was Mommy’s Great Grandpa’s bed…your GREAT, GREAT Grandpa’s toddler bed.”

 Last, evening, as I was straightening up throughout Genevieve’s bedroom, I brushed my hand beneath her low lying bed to see what toy treasures I might bring forth.
 I discovered, instead, one of the bed slats, splintered in half.
 Outrage!
 Gigi, who was sitting on her bed, pretending to read aloud, caught my eye as I came up from the floor, broken slat pieces in hand, but she bravely forged ahead with her narration, increasing her volume ever so slightly.